Budapest Ferenc Liszt International Airport: Public to public-private ownership (2000–2012)

 On 8 December 2005, a 75% stake in Ferihegy Airport was bought by BAA plc for 464.5 billion HUF (approx. US$2.1 billion), including the right of operation for 75 years.

-On 20 October 2006, BAA announced intentions to sell its stake in Budapest Airport to a consortium led by the German airport group, HOCHTIEF AirPort GmbH, subject to the consent of the Hungarian State.
+On 20 October 2006, BAA announced intentions to sell its stake in Budapest Airport to a consortium led by the German airport group, Hochtief AirPort GmbH, subject to the consent of the Hungarian State.

-On 18 April 2007, the renovation of Terminal 1 at Ferihegy was awarded Europe's most prestigious heritage preservation prize, the Europa Nostra award.
-The designers, contractors, builders and investors (the latter being BA) received the joint award of the European Commission and of the pan-European heritage preservation organisation Europa Nostra for the renovation of the protected monument spaces, the central hall, the gallery and the furniture at T1.

-On 6 June 2007, BAA and a consortium led by HOCHTIEF AirPort (HTA) formally closed and completed the transaction of the sale of BAA's shares in Budapest Airport (BA) to the HOCHTIEF AirPort Consortium.
-The ownership of the HOCHTIEF AirPort Consortium was as follows: HOCHTIEF AirPort (49.666%) and three financial investors: Caisse de dépôt et placement du Québec, Montreal (23.167%), GIC Special Investments, Singapore (23.167%) and KfW IPEX-Bank, Frankfurt (4.0%).
+On 6 June 2007, BAA and a consortium led by Hochtief AirPort (HTA) formally closed and completed the transaction of the sale of BAA's shares in Budapest Airport to the Hochtief AirPort Consortium.
+The ownership of this was as follows: Hochtief AirPort (49.666%) and three financial investors: Caisse de dépôt et placement du Québec (23.167%), GIC Special Investments (23.167%) and KfW IPEX-Bank (4.0%).